stephenoken/protoc-gen-py-pkg/README.md

 `--py-pkg_out=examples/src/foo` the import statement would be `from examples import Foo`.
 This assumes that examples is the root module of your python object.

+If you support multiple versions of your generated code (I.E v1, v1, etc) you can also set `enable_versioned_imports` to be `true` at the plugin level.
+If set true the top level imports will append the version number to the top level import.
+For example `from examples.v1.foo_pb2 import Foo` can be imported as `from examples import Foo_v1`.

 Note: that you will also need to include `py_package.proto` as part of your protobuf build.

 ### Example